 If you wish to change your Google Map to road map remove the SATELLITE and put ROADMAP.

-OK Now you can thing, that everything is done.
-You are opening the newly created map and unfortunately there is no cordinate grids there.
-So do you think, that my advise was a rubbish? 😉
+OK Now you can think, that everything is done.
+You are opening the newly created map and unfortunately, there are no coordinate grids there.
+So do you think, that my advice was rubbish? 😉

 6. Once you do this do the same thing like previously: select a whole code, copy to the Notepad ++, save as a .js file (Pic.
 18) and set it in your output folder wherever you like.

 7. When everything is alright you should have your map in the location desired.
 For instance I changed the LatLon on “magic” (50,20) – the Cracow city, where I studied GIS and Geography.
 You obviously will set your preferable location.
 See my Google Map with WGS-84 coordinate grid here.

 Last part of this article refers to utilizing the coordinate grids in Google MyMaps.
 The Nearby.org.uk website offers a ready prepared .kml files for UTM and MGRS coordinate grids for a whole globe.
 Unfortunately is too big to open in the Google MyMaps after import and you can use it in the Google Earth only.

 There are 2 ways to get the coordinates into Google Mymaps.
 First solution bring you the points, that will show rough coordinates.
 I have created a small VBA Excel macro, that can generate the coordinate values quickly (Pic.
 21) and save it as a .csv file, required to input the MS Excel data to Google Earth.
 I will not describe this process here, because there is many tutorials in the web.
 However this is the example how can you get the cordinates into Google MyMaps quickly.